jamesrampton/jamesrampton.uk/content/posts/an-ode-to-the-5d-mk2.md

 ### All change please
 I thought this was the camera I'd explore for goodness knows how many years &hellip; until I saw [Vincent Laforet's Reverie](https://vimeo.com/7151244).

+Laforet had shot that film a year before I'd bought my first "proper" camera and, to my mind, it was perfect.

-Shot a year earlier and perfect to my mind, I had made the wrong purchase.
+I had made the wrong purchase.

 This mind-blowing film changed everything for me and probably boosted Canon's sales no end.
-I thought if I could get results even a fration as good as what I was seeing on screen, I'd be on to a winner.
+I thought if I could get results even a fraction as good as what I was seeing on screen, I'd be on to a winner.
 That coupled with the fact that my band at the time was shooting music videos on my Sony camcorder or MacBook's webcam, I thought an upgrade was immediately in order.

 I sold my 450D and lenses to a friend and bought the 5D &hellip; body only.
 While saving up for the 50mm ƒ1.4 (and it was a long wait), I researched other people's work, both stills and video.

 What really confirmed that I'd made the right decision was stumbling upon Rob Sheridan's [live recordings](https://www.youtube.com/watch?v=mWH_4UZ_mfQ) for Nine Inch Nails.
 Man, this was it, I was going to make excellent music videos.

-I soon realised that having a decent camera does not a polished product make.
+I soon realised that having a decent camera does not make a polished product.
 But my proudest work has to be the test footage I shot for a personal project.
 Just getting used to the camera and trying to film and "star" in a video at the same time.

 {{< vimeo 12204325 >}}